GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Introduction

-\textbf{Research Gap} Prior work and policy discussions highlight the risks of ghost citations~\cite{chairs2025iclr,thorp2023chatgpt,oladokun2025hallucitation}, but to answer the above questions, three practical gaps remain.
-First, scalable detection is difficult because citations are heterogeneous~\cite{ISO690_2021}, and need to be verified against incomplete and inconsistent bibliographic databases; this makes automated, high accuracy verification challenging at scale.
-Second, we still lack large-scale, empirical measurement of how prevalent ghost citations are in both LLM outputs and the published record.
-Third, we lack a clear explanation for why verification practices fail: when and why authors or reviewers skip checks, and how those behaviors allow fabricated citations to persist.
-These gaps motivate our comprehensive study.
+\textbf{Research Gap} Prior work and policy discussions highlight the risks of ghost citations~\cite{chairs2025iclr,thorp2023chatgpt,oladokun2025hallucitation}, but to answer the above questions, three practical gaps persist.
+First, the scale of the problem is unknown: we have no empirical measurement of how often LLMs fabricate and how many invalid citations have entered the published literature.
+Second, there is no scalable way to detect citations validality, because they often deviate from standard formats and need to be verified against multiple bibliographic sources.
+Third, we lack a clear understanding of how invalid citations go through reseacher's draft and peer review process and end up in the published record without being checked.
+These gaps motivate our work, which develops a technical framework for large-scale citation verification and applies it to systematically analyze the prevalence of ghost citations in LLM outputs and the published record, as well as the human behaviors that allow them to persist.

-\textbf{Our Study.} In this paper, we develop \citeb\footnote{Available at \url{https://github.com/NKU-AOSP-Lab/CiteVerifier}}, an open-source framework for large-scale citation verification.
-It combines robust reference parsing with a cascaded, multi-source retrieval strategy (local bibliographic indexes, academic databases, and web search).
-To achieve scalability and robustness against citation format variations, it leverages caching, LLM-assisted re-parsing, and a similarity-based matching scheme\cite{levenshtein1966binary} to verify citations at scale (Section~\ref{sec:methodology}).
-Using \citeb, we conduct the first comprehensive, multi-dimensional analysis of citation validity in the age of LLMs, addressing the three research questions outlined above through complementary studies (Section~\ref{subsec:experiment_design}).
+\textbf{Our Study.} In this paper, we develop \citeb, an open-source framework for large-scale citation verification, and conduct three complementary experiments that answer the above research questions.

-\textit{LLM Benchmark (Q1).} We systematically evaluated 13 state-of-the-art LLMs (including GPT-5, Claude-4, and others) across 40 computer science research domains aligned with arXiv CS subject classes~\cite{arxivCSClasses}, yielding a benchmark dataset of 375,440 LLM-generated citations from 22,800 API interactions at an approximate cost of \$800.
-This benchmark shows that all tested models hallucinate citations, with rates from \textit{14.23\%} (DeepSeek) to \textit{94.93\%} (Hunyuan).
-It also reveals strong domain sensitivity (51.39 percentage point spread), and some domains exhibit substantially higher hallucination rates than others (Section~\ref{sec:llm_results}).
+\textit{Experiment 1: LLM Benchmark} We evaluate 13 state-of-the-art LLMs across 40 computer science research domains aligned with arXiv CS subject classes~\cite{arxivCSClasses}, finding that all models hallucinate citations at rates ranging from 14.23\% to 94.93\%, with substantial variation across domains (Section~\ref{sec:llm_results}).